What’s Your Recourse If You Are Injured As A Passenger In A Car Accident?

 You’re A Victim

 As a passenger injured in a car crash, you’re an innocent bystander whose fallen victim to a situation beyond your control.
 If you’ve been injured, you have the legal right to receive compensation for medical bills and pain and suffering from one or both drivers.
-Don’t hesitate to pursue either or both parties for full recompense.
+Don’t hesitate to pursue either or both parties for full recompense in your passenger injury.